-Pursuant to federal regulations, and this Policy, a formal complaint that contains allegations of conduct that may constitute Title IX sexual harassment and a request that the District investigate the allegations is required before the District may conduct a formal investigation of Title IX sexual harassment or take any action (other than supportive measures) against a person accused of Title IX sexual harassment.
-Once a formal complaint of Title IX sexual harassment is received by the Title IX Coordinator, s/he shall commence the Title IX Grievance Process set out in Sect.
+Pursuant to federal regulations, and this Policy, a formal complaint that contains an allegation of sexual harassment and a request that the District investigate the allegations is required before the District may conduct a formal investigation of sexual harassment or take any action (other than supportive measures) against a person accused of sexual harassment.
+Once a formal complaint of sexual harassment is received by the Title IX Coordinator, s/he shall commence the Title IX Grievance Process set out in Sec.
 III below.
-The process for filing a formal complaint is set forth in Sect.
+The process for filing a formal complaint is set forth in Sec.
 III.A.
-If the alleged conduct does not appear to meet the definition of Title IX sexual harassment, AND no formal complaint is filed under Sect.
-III.A, then the matter may be processed under Board policy ACA.